rust-lang/log/rfcs/0000-structured-logging.md

 ## What is structured logging?

 Information in log records can be traditionally captured as a blob of text, including a level, a message, and maybe a few other pieces of metadata.
-There's a lot of potentially valuable information we throw away when we format data as text.
-Arbitrary textual representations often result in log records that are neither easy for humans to read, nor for machines to parse.
+There's a lot of potentially valuable information we throw away when we format log records this way.
+Arbitrary textual representations often result in output that is neither easy for humans to read, nor for machines to parse.

 Structured logs can retain their original structure in a machine-readable format.
 They can be changed programmatically within a logging pipeline before reaching their destination.
 Once there, they can be analyzed using common database tools.

-As an example of structured logging, a textual log like this:
+As an example of structured logging, a textual record like this:

 ```
 [INF 2018-09-27T09:32:03Z basic] [service: database, correlation: 123] Operation completed successfully in 18ms
 ```

-could be represented as a structured log like this:
+could be represented as a structured record like this:

 ```json
 {